ROYALTY CALCULATIONS IN BOOK PUBLISHING AGREEMENTS (Revised 2019)

 For sales through other marketing plans, plans that include radio and television advertising (“infomercials” for example), coupon advertising, through on-line services on the Internet and other such markets, the royalty rate is often one-half of the normal rate.
 It is worth both parties attention to these markets since they are often “emerging” ones and as they mature and costs and rates stabilize it may pay for each side to revisit the royalty structure.

 Foreign sales by the publisher itself usually bring a one-half rate as well, again under the theory that the publisher is only receiving a royalty.
-However, if the publisher licenses the rights to a third party, this should be covered by the licensing provisions in the agreement discussed in the next paragraph. (see "Foreign Publishing Deals")
+However, if the publisher licenses the rights to a third party, this should be covered by the licensing provisions in the agreement discussed in the next paragraph. (see the article “Foreign Publishing Deals” and “Is It A Sale…or A License?”)

 In all of these areas, the author may ask for a percentage not only of the royalties so received by the publisher but of any advance so received as well.
 It is not always self-evident that such is the case.
 It depends upon the language of the agreement.